gjosgood/RhandbookUVicBiology.github.io/README.md

 # RhandbookUVicBiology.github.io
-HTML for the UVic Biology R handbook
+This is the github repo for the UVic Biology R Handbook.
+Feel free to download the R Markdown file, which contains the R code of the html.

+Made by Geoffrey Osgood, PhD